Maker-Gitsune/The-Splaynck/instructions.md

 # Prerequisites
 - You know how to solder.
+- You have installed [Peg](https://peg.software/) if you plan to use it.
 # Parts needed
 - 45 Cherry MX or compatible switches
 - 1N4148 diodes